-- 1. No effluent limits are set at this time, but both the influent and effluent shall be monitored and reported. - 2.
+- 1. No effluent limits are set at this time, but monitoring and reporting is required. - 2.
 "BOD5" = Biochemical Oxygen Demand (5-day test).
 "TSS" = Total Suspended Solids.
-For BOD5 and TSS, the arithmetic means of values, by weight, for effluent samples collected in a period of 30 consecutive calendar days shall not exceed 35 percent of the arithmetic mean of values, be weight, for influent samples collected at approximately the same times during the same period. - 3.
-Geometric mean of samples collected during the calendar month.
+For BOD5 and TSS, the arithmetic means of values, by weight, for effluent samples collected in a period of 30 consecutive calendar days shall not exceed 35 percent of the arithmetic mean of values, be weight, for influent samples collected at approximately the same times during the same period.

-- 4. Single sample maximum - 5.
+- 3. Geometric mean of samples collected during the calendar month. - 4.
+Single sample maximum - 5.
 "TRC" = Total Residual Chlorine.
-Chlorination is required prior to discharge and the permittee shall at all times operate the plant to achieve the lowest possible residual chlorine while still complying with permit limits for E. coli. - TRC shall also be measured once/month at the outfall and reported on the Discharge Monitoring Reports, along with an estimate of the natural flow of the stream.
-(When the only flow in the receiving water is the effluent, the "natural flow" should be reported as zero.) - 6.
-For total ammonia (in mg-N/liter), the proposed 2007 Navajo Nation Surface Water Quality Standards specify ammonia limitations for aquatic and wildlife (warm water habitat) for support and propagation of animals, plants, or other organisms.
-See attached total ammonia table on pages 15-16.
+Chlorination is required and the permittee shall at all times operate the plant to achieve the lowest possible residual chlorine while still complying with permit limits for TRC and E. coli. - 6.
+For total ammonia (in mg-N/liter), the 2007 Navajo Nation Surface Water Quality Standards specify ammonia limitations for aquatic and wildlife (warm water habitat) for support and propagation of animals, plants, or other organisms.
+See attached total ammonia table on pages 11-12.
 The criteria for ammonia are pH and temperature dependent; therefore, pH and temperature field measurements must be taken concurrently at the same location as the water samples destined for the laboratory analysis of ammonia. - 7.
-Both the plant effluent (Outfall Number 001) and the intake water supply shall be sampled and reported.
-The incremental increase is the difference between the two sample analyses. - Salinity ("TDS") is determined by the "calculation method" (sum of constituents) as described in the latest edition of constituents) as described in the latest edition of "Techniques of Water Resources Investigations of the United States Geological Survey-Methods for Collection and Analysis of Water Samples for Dissolved Minerals and Gases." - 8.
-Temperature and pH measurements shall be taken concurrently with measurements for ammonia. - 9.
-No chronic toxicity effluent limit is set for this discharge.
-A test result shall be calculated to determine either a Pass or Fail of the multiple-effluent concentration chronic toxicity test at the IWC, in accordance to Appendix A in the National Pollutant Discharge Elimination System Test of Significant Toxicity Implementation Document (EPA/833-R-10-003).
-A Pass result indicates no toxicity at the IWC, and a Fail result indicates toxicity at the IWC.
-See Section F. of the permit for details of the chronic WET test requirement of the permit cycle. - 10.
-If no toxicity is found in the test results during the first 12 monthly test results, the permittee shall conduct the tests on a quarterly basis thereafter. - 11.
+Both the plant effluent (Outfall Number 001) and the intake water supply shall be sampled.
+The incremental increase is the difference between the two sample analyses.

+Salinity (TDS) is determined by the "calculation method" (sum of constituents) as described in the latest edition of "Techniques of Water Resources Investigations of the United States Geological Survey-Methods for Collection and Analysis of Water Samples for Dissolved Minerals and Gases."

+- 8. Temperature and pH measurements shall be taken concurrently with measurements for ammonia. - 9.
+Effluent pH units are based on the numeric standards for secondary human contact, consistent with the Navajo Nation Surface water quality standards 2007 (page 14.) - 10.
 Priority Pollutants: During the first quarter in Year 5 of the permit cycle, the permittee shall monitor for the full list of priority pollutants in the Code of Federal Register (CFR) at 40 CFR Part 423, Appendix A. No limit is set at this time.
 Should the results reveal levels below the Navajo Nation Surface Water Quality Standards and EPA's National Water Quality Criteria for priority pollutants, monitoring will no longer be required for the remainder of the permit cycle.